freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/introduction-to-html-css-question-a.md

 ## --assignment--

 Read <a href="https://brytdesigns.com/html-css-javascript-whats-the-difference#What_is_HTML" target="_blank">the HTML vs CSS vs JavaScript article</a>.
-It is a quick overview of the relationships between HTML, CSS and JavaScript.
+It is a quick overview of the relationships between HTML, CSS, and JavaScript.

 ## --text--

 Which of the following statements is true?
 ## --answers--

-Your website's structure is created using CSS, and its style is created using HTML.
+Which of the following statements is true?

+## --answers--

+CSS is used to create the basic structure of a webpage, and HTML is used to add style.

 ---

-HTML creates the basic structure, and CSS styles it.
+HTML is used to create the basic structure of a webpage, and CSS is used to add style.

 ---

-For styling, HTML and CSS are used, and JavaScript is used for basic structure.
+HTML and CSS are used to add style to a webpage, and JavaScript is used to create the basic structure.

 ## --video-solution--